An Integrated Approach for Treating Discourse in Aphasia: Bridging the Gap Between Language Impairment and Functional Communication

 A primary goal of aphasia intervention is to improve everyday communication.
 Although a large body of research focuses on treatment generalization, transfer of learning to real-world interactions involving discourse does not always occur.
 The goal of an integrated discourse treatment for aphasia (IDTA) approach is to facilitate such generalization.
 This article reviews generalization data from a series of four closely related IDTA studies.
 Method: Treatment in all studies (two case reports and two single subject experimental designs) followed a problem-based learning model targeting word retrieval, sentence processing, and discourse production.
 Results: Seven of eight participants acquired the target vocabulary and sentence structures.
 In addition, generalization was evident for most participants on related linguistic structures, standardized tests of language and cognition, and/or measures of spoken discourse production.
 Conclusions: Findings add to previous research supporting an IDTA approach to improving discourse in persons with aphasia.
 Participant characteristics and properties of outcome measures associated with these results are also discussed.

-Milman, Lisa, "An Integrated Approach for Treating Discourse in Aphasia: Bridging the Gap Between Language Impairment and Functional Communication" (2016).
+Milman, Lisa H., "An Integrated Approach for Treating Discourse in Aphasia: Bridging the Gap Between Language Impairment and Functional Communication" (2016).
 Communicative Disorders and Deaf Education Faculty Publications.
 Paper 324.